Phrases of shame used in sales prospecting.

 See the difference?
 The first approach gives you no information to separate the hot prospects from the time wasters.
 By your own choice of words you doom yourself to following up on multiples of people that will never buy.
 With the second approach, you enable them to tell you if they have a need and when it will be actionable.

-We have only hit a few “phrases of shame.”
-There are many.
-Keep these two points in mine.
+Keep these two points in mind.
 You always want to communicate value and enable them to tell you how to sell them.
 Rip out any words that don’t directly contribute to those two objectives.
 Never say anything to diminish perceptions of your value.